Affordable Housing Development & Rehabilitation

 In 2011, Preserving City Neighborhoods Housing Development Fund Corporation (“PCN”) was incorporated to act as a vehicle for the City to acquire distressed or at-risk mortgage notes for the purpose of repositioning and preserving this affordable housing resource throughout the City.
 Through the Community Restoration Fund (“CRF”), a dynamic partnership between HPD and nonprofit organizations, including specialty mortgage servicers, housing counselors, and asset and property managers, PCN acquires distressed mortgage notes in targeted areas of the City and maintains control to achieve optimal outcomes for the properties and homeowners while implementing cohesive neighborhood strategies to mitigate destabilization and blight.

 In 2012, Neighborhood Restore further broadened the scope of its affordable housing development work with the creation of Restoring Communities Housing Development Fund Corporation (“Restoring Communities”) which was formed to act as the interim owner of a pipeline of City-owned properties that were formerly managed by tenants under HPD’s Tenant Interim Lease (“TIL”) Program now known as the Affordable Neighborhood Cooperative Program (“ANCP”).
 Restoring Communities collaborates with HPD and qualified sponsor-developers by taking title to these properties during rehabilitation and overseeing their transition to newly formed low-income cooperatives.

 As part of its mission to ensure the development and preservation of safe and affordable housing in New York City, Neighborhood Restore supports the efforts of its partners by applying its expertise in construction management and housing development.
 Its affiliate entity, Restored Homes, provides a variety of services to and on behalf of nonprofit partners, low-and moderate-income homeowners and HPD.
-As part of these efforts, Restored Homes supports affordable housing developers by securing grant funding for projects through the New York State Affordable Housing Corporation (“AHC”), assess the repair needs of distressed homes, oversee the rehabilitation process, and monitor the quality and timeliness of the construction and subsequent marketing of these projects to eligible homebuyers.
+As part of these efforts, Restored Homes supports affordable housing developers by securing grant funding for projects through the New York State Affordable Housing Corporation as well as by monitoring the quality and timeliness of the construction and subsequent marketing of these projects to eligible homebuyers.